Notes and Guidance on a Fylde and River Wyre Cycle Ride from Lancaster with Information on Pubs and Local History

 Cockersand Lighthouse was also built in 1847 and acted as the rear light of the pair.
 Replacing an older beacon, the lighthouses were designed to be used as a pair to guide shipping through the treacherous sandbanks of the Lune estuary.
 This rear light was a simple wooden structure and incorporated the living accommodation for the lighthouse keeper's family.
 The latter was replaced by a stone cottage which still stands today.
 The lighthouses were designed for the Commissioners of St. George's Quay at Lancaster by Jesse Hartley, engineer of the Liverpool Docks.
 Born in Yorkshire, he altered, or entirely constructed every dock in Liverpool.
 He was also employed as engineer for the Bolton and Manchester Railway and Canal, and was also consulting engineer for the Dee Bridge at Chester.
 The foundation stone of Plover Scar Lighthouse was laid by John Sharp, Mayor of Lancaster, amid a large ceremony, the guests of which later retired to the Victoria Hotel at Glasson Dock for dinner.

 The site of Cockersand Abbey is only a short distance to the south.
 It was founded by William de Lancaster in the reign of Henry II as a hermitage and subsequently used as a hospital.
 As such, it was known as Saint Mary of the Marsh on the Cockersand.
 The first canons are said to have come from Croxton Abbey in Leicestershire which led to disputes over land and privileges.
 Though continuing as a hospital, it was elevated to an abbey in 1192.
 The isolated position must have led many of the canons to drink and a ruling was introduced banning monks from boozing after night prayers.
-This followed a scandal in which William Bentham the cellarer and James Skipton the cantor were accused of breaking their vow of chastity.
+This followed a scandal in which the cellarer William Bentham and James Skipton the cantor were accused of breaking their vow of chastity.
 As part of the dissolution by Henry VIII, the abbey was surrendered by Abbot Poulton in January 1539.
 The site, with the demesne lands, was initially leased to John Burnell and Robert Gardiner but was later sold to the Hertfordshire-born farmer John Kitchen for £700.
 His eldest daughter Anne married Robert Dalton of Thurnham Hall and possession passed to that family.
 The vaulted Chapter House is the only intact remains of the old abbey.
+During the 18th and 19th centuries, the Chapter House was used as a mausoleum by the Dalton family.
+The building, open to the public on Heritage Open Days, is a Grade I-listed building and a Scheduled Ancient Monument.

 Backtracking, we cycled eastward along Moss Lane to take a look at Thurnham Hall, seat of the aforementioned Dalton family but the site was formerly held by the de Thurnham family before, by descent, passing to the Flemming, Cancerfield, Harrington, Bonvile and Grey families.
 Henry Grey, 1st Duke of Suffolk, sold the estate to Thomas Lonne, a London grocer.
 However, after just three years, he sold to Robert Dalton of Bispham.
 Rebuilding the hall, the Dalton family remained for 400 years.
-Designed by Charles Hansom, the Roman Catholic Church of Saint Thomas and Saint Elizabeth stands a little to the south-east of Thurnham Hall.
-The churchyard contains the extraordinary Egyptian-styled Gillow Mausoleum.
+After the ceiling collapsed in a front room of the old hall at Thurnham, the owner, John Dalton, proposed that the old farmhouse be demolished and replaced by a new building.
+However, the priest who held masses in the room, refused to oblige so John Dalton renovated the existing property in 1823-4.
+Designed by Robert Roper, the Gothic-style symmetrical frontage contains an embattled parapet, a central projection, and octagonal corner turrets.
+The private chapel to the south of the hall was added in 1854 by Elizabeth Dalton.
+When she died in 1861 the estate passed to Sir James Fitzgerald of Castle Ishen in the County of Cork.
+At the demise of the Fitzgerald family, the estate was reclaimed by William Henry Dalton.
+However, the hall gradually fell into decay and was damaged by a fire in 1959.
+Thurnham Hall was sold to Stanley Crabtree who completely renovated the building.

 Returning to the main road, we headed south to Cockerham, a village almost destroyed by fire in the 17th century.
 The rebuilding of the village resulted in the church being rather detached from the centre of the settlement.
 The church was largely rebuilt in 1814.
 Only the tower remains of the older edifice.
 The churchyard contains the grave of a former vicar who died of the plague, along with eleven members of the congregation.
 Being separate from the village, Cockerham Hall survived the 17th century conflagration.